tatuylonen/wiktextract/README.md

-and expands templates and Lua macros, it would be fairly straightforward to build support for other languages too - and even make the extraction configurable so that only a configuration file would need to be created for a processing a Wiktionary in a new language.
+and expands templates and Lua macros, it would be fairly straightforward to build support for other languages too - and even make the extraction configurable so that only a configuration file would need to be created for processing a Wiktionary in a new language.

 As far as we know, this is the most comprehensive tool available for